-Importing the data through MySQL Workbench or phpmyadmin can cause some limitation issues, so things will get complicated.
-In this tutorial, I’m gonna show you how to import CSV file into MySQL table, through a simple MySQL query.
+Importing the data through MySQL Workbench or phpMyAdmin can cause some limitation issues, so things will get complicated.
+In this tutorial, I’m going to show you how to import CSV file into MySQL table, through a simple MySQL query.

 Import local CSV file into MySQL table

 Step 1.
 Before importing the CSV file, make sure that the MySQL table already exists.
 Execute the following commands to clarify:

 mysql> USE database_name; mysql> SHOW tables;

 Step 2.
 If the table doesn’t exist you can create it with the following command depending on your needs.

 CREATE TABLE table_name ( id INT NOT NULL AUTO_INCREMENT, column_1 VARCHAR(255) NOT NULL, column_2 DATE NOT NULL, column_3 DECIMAL(10 , 2 ) NULL, column_4 INTEGER, PRIMARY KEY (id) );